akihikodaki/dts/doc/dts_gsg/quick_start.rst

 Hardware Recommendation
 -----------------------

+A minimum of two devices are needed in order to run DTS - a tester and DUT.
 Our regression setups uses Intel x86 platforms with mainstream Intel ethernet cards.
 The following platforms have been tested and are recommended.

 .. |reg|    unicode:: U+000AE ..
 REGISTERED SIGN